daverave1212/questguard-starter-adventure/Code/StarterAdventure.md

 > He was an occult investigator noble cursed with 1000 curses by an eldritch mage beacuse he dabbled in his affairs
 > The only way to get rid of the curses is to transfer them to other alive people, 1 by 1.
 1000 of them
+> The curses don't allow him to stray too far from his place of rest
+> The curse gets stronger the farther you go from Whispervale.
-> The curses don't allow him to stray too far from his place of rest He wants them to help him destroy Mortessa: she is slowly draining the life of the townsfolk to keep herself alive and raising undead.
+He wants them to help him destroy Mortessa: she is slowly draining the life of the townsfolk to keep herself alive and raising undead.
 I also don't know what she is planning, but she is raising undead... a lot of them..
 All these Shades - they are his.
 I just repurposed them.
 I don't raise undead and I never will.
 It's inhumane.
 ❗ Before he was living here, Sedrik gathered a set of clues about where the lich is.
 The players must decipher the clues to find out his location.